 Asking these questions will give you clarity and direction as you move forward with your rebrand.
 It’s important that you and your employees answer honestly for best results.

 In order to stand out you need to have a good understanding of your competitors.
-Look at what they are doing and determine how you can do it differently (and better).
+Look at what they are doing and determine how you can do it differently – this is also known as positioning.

 Having this outlined before you begin will streamline the process and result in a better creative product.

-DON’T let the decision making team get too big.
+5. DON’T let the decision-making team get too big.

-Hold off on sharing them until the end of the review process.
+During the design process, hold off on sharing gut reactions until the end of the review process.
 If possible, separate objective responses (verifiable facts not influenced by personal opinions) and subjective responses (personal opinions and preferences).